 According to the American Society of Plastic Surgeons (ASPS) the choice between saline and silicone-related to submuscular placement isn’t as simple as you might think.
 While most women opt for “under the muscle" implant placement, there are other factors to consider.
 Please click here to learn more about things to consider before breast augmentation surgery.
 The majority of Dr. Sailon’s patients benefit most from submuscular implant placement.
 When deciding which is suitable, Dr. Sailon will consider your nipple position, breast and chest wall anatomy, and your personal preferences.

 Dr. Sailon wants your breast augmentation results to be achieved in the safest possible manner.
-Your breast augmentation Northern Virginia surgery will be performed in an accredited operating room in a surgery center or hospital.
-The day of your surgery you will meet a board-certified anesthesiologist who will administer general anesthesia making sure you are comfortable.
+Your breast augmentation will be performed in an accredited operating room in a surgery center or hospital.
+On the day of your surgery, you will meet a board-certified anesthesiologist who will administer general anesthesia making sure you are comfortable.

 Dr. Sailon utilizes a recovery technique including a surgical dissection, the use of local anesthetic (numbing medicine) in the surgical area and providing medication for use at home.

 Recovery From Breast Implant Surgery